dqops/dqo/docs/data-sources/presto.md

 # Presto
-Read this guide to learn how to connect DQOps to Presto from the UI, command-line, or directly in YAML files.
+Read this guide to learn how to connect DQOps to Presto from the UI, command-line interface, or directly in YAML files.
 All parameters are documented.

 ## Overview